vegaprotocol/documentation/docs/concepts/trading-concepts.md

 ### Liquidity provision orders
 The buy and sell orders that are part of a liquidity commitment transaction are used to make up the remainder of the liquidity obligation if the liquidity supplied by the manually maintained orders falls short of it.

-Those orders a special batch order type that automatically updates price/size as needed to meet the commitment, and automatically refreshes its volume after trading to ensure continuous liquidity provision.
+Those orders use a special batch order type that automatically updates price/size as needed to meet the commitment, and automatically refreshes its volume after trading to ensure continuous liquidity provision.
 They are essentially sets of pegged orders grouped by order book side, with a proportion of required volume specified for each order.
 Hence they are sometimes referred to as 'shapes', since the overall volume depends on the remaining liquidity obligation and the mid-price along with the risk model parameters, but the sizes of orders relative to each other can still be controlled.

 Liquidity providers are not required to supply any orders that offer liquidity or trade during an auction uncrossing.
 They must maintain their stake however and their liquidity orders will be placed back on the book when normal trading resumes.